tkwonn/text-snippet/README.md

 }
 ```

 In the demonstration video below, I set a test limit of 2 requests per minute to show the rate limiting in action.
-In production, this will be adjusted to 10 requests per minute to balance between service availability and security.
+In production, this will be adjusted to 10 requests per minute (with burst=5) to balance between service availability and security.

 https://github.com/user-attachments/assets/f4a1ed0f-2970-4c34-96a1-9cf6d8369c96

 ### Secure URL generation

-- 暗号学的に安全な乱数を使用
-- 64文字（2の6乗）の文字セットを使用し、効率的なビット使用
-- 8文字で約2.8×10¹⁴の組み合わせ（64⁸）が可能

-生成可能な一意のURL数：
-`64⁸ = 281,474,976,710,656`
+The implementation follows cryptographic best practices recommended by [Latacora's Cryptographic Right Answers](https://www.latacora.com/blog/2018/04/03/cryptographic-right-answers/) using PHP's [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function, which provides cryptographically secure random values by leveraging the OS's `/dev/urandom`.

+The implementation uses:
+- A character set of 64 characters for URL-safe encoding
+- 8 characters length for the final hash
+- Total possible combinations: 64⁸ = 281,474,976,710,656

+With such a large number of possible combinations making collisions extremely unlikely, the implementation simply uses a database UNIQUE constraint without any additional collision handling logic.

 <br>

 ## CI/CD

-### Continuous Integration (CI)
+### Continuous Integration

 - Dependency caching using Composer to speed up builds
 - Code quality checks using PHP CS Fixer

-### Continuous Deployment (CD)
+### Continuous Deployment

 - Secure AWS Authentication using OpenID Connect (short-lived tokens)
 - Minimal IAM permissions to ensure secure cloud role operations